 For many insurance brands, it is difficult to differentiate certain products from the hundreds of others in their typically crowded and highly competitive marketplace.
 Sometimes an added incentive in the form of a physical or digital reward managed through the existing affiliate program support new customers to make a purchase decision.

 This type of strategy usually works best when used in a promotional sense at certain times of the year.
 This both prevents saturation and boosts activity when needed.
 Brands may wish to employ external fulfilment agencies who have experience in this field or manage it internally.
 This can be a standalone campaign targeted at customers driven through existing partners or used as part of a relationship with another brand.

 For example – partnering with a music streaming service offering 3 months’ free subscription upon an approved policy being issued.
 Or partnering with a points-based partner to reward successful applicants with points from a loyalty provider such as Avios.

 5) Optimising Placements and Media Buys

-Insurance brands typically only operate with a select few partners in their affiliate programmes.
-This means that it is critical to analyse the different placements and promotions in the different areas of those partners’ websites.
+Insurance brands typically only operate with a select few partners in their affiliate programs.
+This means that it is critical to analyze the different placements and promotions in the different areas of those partners’ websites.